Francis-B/Kiwi/README.md

 ## Note on unique peptides

-This script was mainly developped has a tool for mass spectrometry database preparation.
+This script was mainly developed has a tool for mass spectrometry database preparation.
 In this context, we consider a peptide sequence as unique if no other proteins yield the **exact** same sequence after enzymatic digestion.

 So, for example, if two given proteins yield respectively the following peptides after a tryptic digestion: